openlawteam/tribute-contracts/docs/helpers/FairShareHelper.md

 ## FairShareHelper.sol

-a library with one function `calc(balance, shares, _totalShares)` to calculate the fair share amount of tokens based the total shares and current balance.\
+a library with one function `calc(balance, units, _totalUnits)` to calculate the fair unit amount of tokens based the total units and current balance.\